martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Conclusion

 When turning on diagnostics make sure it helps the business.
 Revisit diagnostic settings and make sure you are in control of your costs.
 Also make sure that when in development, you are critical about the diagnostic settings.
-When turned on, it won't be turned off soon, because you're the expert!
+When turned on, it won't be turned off soon, because now you're the expert!

 ## Further reading